 The Sheridan Center provides a wide variety of programs, consulting services, and resources designed to help you succeed in graduate school and beyond.
 The Center can help you develop and refine your teaching, writing, and communication skills.
 The Sheridan Center’s offerings for graduate students include:

-- Consultations on pedagogy, course design, and documenting your teaching
+- Consultations on pedagogy, digital teaching, course design, and documenting your teaching

 - Online teaching resources